albert2297/to-do-list/README.md

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open a Pull Request.

 ## 🎨 Design

 The design for this project is available on Figma: [View on Figma](https://www.figma.com/design/5nR30iRqIJycJPiSCns2jb/To-do-List?node-id=0-1&t=D2FnCPxuyarAZwEE-1)

+## 🌐 Test the Project

+You can try out the application here: [Test the To-Do List App](https://to-do-list-with-mood.netlify.app/)